Skip to content

 filters(vertex_name)

-Get filter expressions for a vertex.
+Get filter clauses for a vertex.

 Parameters: